From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 What Would’ve Failed If Done Differently:

-Customer expansion before team efficiency = the team can’t handle growth
+Customer expansion before team efficiency means the team can’t handle growth

-Value optimization before process = expansion creates a support burden
+Value optimization before process turns expansion into a support burden

 Time Investment: 2 weeks of analysis, 2 weeks of outreach execution.